Baayeh/portfolio/README.md

 # My Portfolio

-> Learning Linting, HTML and CSS.
+> Developing Portfolio page from scratch.

 ## Built With